British Empire flag: 1902 Daily Express proposal

 Canadian and Australian variants with their own symbols were also mentioned in the article.
-Australia did not have a coat of arms at the time.
-However, unofficial arms similar to those on the Bowman flag were observed throughout the country since before Federation.
-It is unknown what the final verdict on the overall proposal was.
-However, some public reactions may have been negative, despite the positive reception claimed.
-An Australian, writing to The Age, shared concerns that the flag had broken established rules of English heraldry by placing a yellow sun on a white background.
-Both colours are considered metals, and are typically forbidden from being placed next to each other.
+It is unknown why the proposal did not go ahead.
+Despite the positive reception claimed, some negative reactions were expressed.
+The Australian E Wilson Dobbs (who later designed the first official Australian coat of arms) writing to The Age, shared concerns that the flag as described in the Express had broken established rules of English heraldry by placing a yellow sun on a white background.
+Both colours are considered metals, and are typically forbidden from being placed one on the other.